Core Idea

 The Extraction Process

-Architecture characteristics extraction is the disciplined practice of identifying which non-functional requirements (the “-ilities”) matter most:
+Architecture characteristics extraction is the disciplined practice of identifying which non-functional requirements (the “-ilities”) matter most.
+It prevents two common failure modes: designing for characteristics that don’t align with actual business priorities, and missing critical implicit requirements that stakeholders assume are obvious.

-• These explicit characteristics require careful listening and translation from business language to architectural vocabulary
+• These require careful listening and translation from business language to architectural vocabulary

-Second: Implicit characteristics derive from domain knowledge and business context:
+Implicit characteristics derive from domain knowledge and business context that stakeholders may never articulate:

-• Healthcare systems almost universally require security, reliability, and auditability due to regulatory constraints and patient safety concerns
+• Healthcare systems: security, reliability, and auditability due to regulatory constraints and patient safety

-• E-commerce platforms inherently need performance, availability, and data integrity because revenue depends on transaction completion
+• E-commerce platforms: performance, availability, and data integrity because revenue depends on transaction completion

-• Financial systems demand security, compliance, and disaster recovery as table stakes for operating in the industry
+• Financial systems: security, compliance, and disaster recovery as table stakes for operating in the industry

 • “What does this business do?”